Change preferences in the Finder on Mac

 These items also appear in Open and Save dialogues.

 Show all filename extensions

-A filename extension — a full stop followed by a few letters or words that you see at the end of some filenames (for example .jpg) — identifies the type of file.
+A filename extension — the full stop followed by a few letters or words that you see at the end of some filenames (for example, .jpg) — identifies the type of file.
 This option affects most, but not all, filenames.

 Show warning before changing an extension

 Display a warning if you accidentally try to change an extension.
 As a rule, you shouldn’t change filename extensions.